Law firm’s review finds Va. investigator was ‘most likely biased’ in Parole Board probe

-The Virginia Office of the State Inspector General has refused to release details of an investigation into the Virginia Parole Board.
+The Virginia Office of the State Inspector General refused to release details of an investigation into the Virginia Parole Board in 2020.
 Documents provided to the Mercury were almost entirely redacted.
 The investigator who later leaked documents was fired.

 A 65-page report on how Virginia’s watchdog agency investigated a high-profile parole case last year concluded that the lead investigator was “most likely biased” and Gov. Ralph Northam’s office did not interfere with the probe.

 The law firm that conducted the outside review also found Attorney General Mark Herring’s office helped edit the investigator’s draft findings and suggested redacting almost everything the investigator found.

 The report, delivered to state leaders Monday by Nixon Peabody LLP, sheds new light on the Office of the Inspector General’s role in the furor over the Parole Board’s decision to grant parole to Vincent Martin, who was released from incarceration last June after serving more than 40 years for the murder of a Richmond police officer in 1979.